graceful-coder/TradingStrategies/README.md

 This quickstart supports those in the DeFi community that are interested in algorithmically trading cryptocurrencies.

-A custom trading strategy hosted on Ocean Protocol's Goerli Test Net is used with the open-source project, [Freqtrade](https://github.com/freqtrade/freqtrade) to demonstrate enchanced algo trading performance.
+A custom trading strategy hosted on Ocean Protocol's Goerli Test Net is used with the open-source project, [Freqtrade](https://github.com/freqtrade/freqtrade) to demonstrate an algo crypto trading use case.

 # 1\.
 Setup